Series: Twelve Houses #5

 Genres: fantasy, Romance

 This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.

 For the Rider Wen, peace in Gillengaria has only brought despair.
 Plagued by guilt for failing to protect her king, Wen has fled the royal city and given herself the penance of a life of wandering, helping strangers in need, making sure they remain just that: strangers.

-One day, she helps a terrified young woman abducted by an overeager suitor.
-Wen later learns the young woman was the daughter of one of those who rose against the king, and is now heir to the estate known as Fortune.
-After the girl is safely home, Wen wants nothing more to do with the woman or her family, only to discover fate has other plans for her.
-Within the walls of Fortune, Wen will finally confront the demons of her past and find her future.
+Until the day she helps a terrified young woman abducted by an overeager suitor.
+The girl, she discovers, is the daughter of one of those who rose against the dead king, and is now heir to the great estate known as Fortune.
+Once she has delivered her safely home, Wen wants nothing further to do with the girl or her family.

 I have long wondered why this book was written.
 The Rider Wen was never a strong character in the other books.
 She appeared here and there, but nothing that danced and screamed that she was more than a side character.
 I bought this book mainly to finish fleshing out the rest of the Twelve Houses series.
 When I read the rest of the books, I usually skip reading this one as I don’t feel like it adds much to the rest of them.
 While the others focus mainly on the upcoming war and try to prevent the uprising, this book focuses on the aftermath of that war.